-If you do not have direct access to Delphix HELM and Docker repositories, download the HELM charts and Docker images packages as delphix-dct-x.0.0.tar.gz61, which is uploaded on the download site62.
+If you do not have direct access to Delphix HELM and Docker repositories, download the HELM charts and Docker images packages as delphix-dct-x.0.0.tar.gz, which is available on the download site.

-- · Login into the jumpbox machine. - Download the HELM chart and docker images packages as delphix-dct-x.0.0.tar.gz63, which is uploaded on the download site64. - Extract the downloaded .tar.gz file to get the HELM chart and Docker images. - · Load extracted Docker images using following:
+- · Login into the jump box machine. - Download the HELM chart and docker images packages as delphix-dct-x.0.0.tar.gz, which is available on the download site. - Extract the downloaded.tar.gz file to get the HELM chart and Docker images. - · Load extracted Docker images using following:

-· Re-tag all above Docker images.
+• Re-tag all above Docker images.
 Sample re-tag example for one image: